Lor7/WRO2024-FUTURE-ENGINEERS-VOLTERRA-TEAM-INTERNATIONAL-FINAL/README.md

   </tr>
   <tr>
     <td><img src="other/media/arduino_nano_image.jpg" alt="Arduino Nano" /></td>
-    <td><b>Arduino Nano</b><br>A compact, versatile 5V board from the Arduino family.
-Initially planned as an intermediary between the Raspberry Pi and various sensors, now receives Raspberry Pi command via UART communication in order to control the servo motor.</td>
+    <td><b>Arduino Nano</b><br>The Arduino Nano is a small and flexible 5V microcontroller board from the Arduino family, ideal for tasks like controlling PWM (Pulse Width Modulation) signals for motors.
+It has a 16 MHz ATmega328 chip, providing enough power for many projects.
+It was originally designed to connect the Raspberry Pi to sensors, but now it takes commands from the Raspberry Pi using UART to control servo motors smoothly and accurately.</td>
   </tr>
 </table>